-Considerations for information to include in your plan:
+Suggestions for information to include in your plan:

+The site plan:

-- The name of the area/park and the surrounding streets. - The route that the children will use to access the away play area and return to the facility, and the approximate distance to the away play area. - The type of play equipment available to the children. - The location of, and purpose for, other buildings in the play area including washroom facilities. - Information about other groups who will be using the away play area (numbers and ages of the children, times that the away play area will be used by other groups). - The number and ages of children who will be using the away play area. - The staffing and supervision plan for travelling to and from the away play area. - The manner in which the health, safety and well-being of children will be maintained. - Communication equipment that will be readily available for staff supervising the children. - Information on how you will respond to, and communicate appropriately during, an emergency. - An alternative area that will be used by the children when weather conditions would make it unreasonable to use the away play area. - A copy of the information that will be shared with parents regarding the safety of the children in care when traveling to and from and, during the use of the away play area.
+- The name of the area/park and the surrounding streets. - The route that the children will use to access the away play area and return to the facility, and the approximate distance to the away play area. - The type of access the children will use to travel to and from the away play area, eg sidewalks, fenced pathways, plus traffic flow during the time children will be using the away play area. - How will the children get there walking, strollers, wagon etc - Posted speed limits on routes traveled by children and the existence of cross walks, traffic signals and intersections. - The location of and type of play equipment available to the children. - The location of, and purpose for, other buildings in the play area including washroom facilities. - Enclosures, if any, and a description of the type of enclosure. - The exact location within the away play area that will be used by the children. - Are there bathrooms available for the children to use while at the play area?

+The use pattern

+- Information about other groups who will be using the away play area (numbers and ages of the children, times that the away play area will be used by other groups). - If the proposed away play area is located on school grounds, a traffic pattern that identifies times when traffic will be concentrated in the area. (eg drop off and pick up times).

+The supervision/safety plan

+- The number and ages of children who will be using the away play area. - The staffing and supervision plan for travelling to and from the away play area. - The manner in which the health, safety and well-being of children will be maintained. - Communication equipment that will be readily available for staff supervising the children. - Information on how you will respond to, and communicate appropriately during, an emergency.

+The program plan

+- The number of times during the day children will access the away play area. - How you intend to meet the intent of Schedule G during the time children spend at the away play area. - The staffing and supervision plan for while the children are at the away play area - Any community services that will be used, including pools or recreation centres. - An alternative area that will be used by the children when weather conditions would make it unreasonable to use the away play area.

+Parent Information

+A copy of the information that will be shared with parents regarding the safety of the children in care when traveling to and from and, during the use of the away play area.

+Permission

+Written documentation allowing the away play area to be used by child care program (if applicable).